SamLegros/ama/README.md

 filter on this repository to browse questions I've answered in the past.
 I try to use this as an email replacement that everyone can see, so feel free to dig into some of the older threads.

----

-### Twitter

-If you have something quick and easy, just ping me on Twitter.
-280 characters makes everyone more efficient.
-I'm [@samlegros](https://twitter.com/samlegros) on Twitter.